wwwted/MySQL-HOWTOs/howtos/firewall.md

 ```
 (If you have created your own user and have "system level" privileges, make sure thoose do not include FIREWALL_EXEMPT)

-Enable recording for user 'ted':
+Enable recording for user 'ted' (run as admin user):
 ```
 CALL mysql.sp_set_firewall_mode('ted@localhost', 'RECORDING');
 ```
-Look at status in information_schema tables:
+Look at status in information_schema tables (run as admin user):
 ```
 SELECT MODE FROM INFORMATION_SCHEMA.MYSQL_FIREWALL_USERS WHERE USERHOST = 'ted@localhost';
 SELECT RULE FROM INFORMATION_SCHEMA.MYSQL_FIREWALL_WHITELIST WHERE USERHOST = 'ted@localhost';